Legendrian barriers in prequantization bundles: Taming the Liouville form.

-so this second derivative is positive also for all $\rho\ll 1$.
+so this second derivative is positive also for sufficiently small $\rho$.
 Since the first derivative in the radial direction has to vanish at $\rho=0$ because $Z(s_\eps)$ is a minimum of the function $|s_\eps|^2$, this first radial derivative is positive on a small enough pointed \nbd of $Z(s_\eps)$. \cqfd